BgeeDB/bgee-unil/src/markdown/support/rnaSeqProcExprValues.md

 1) **library information**: where is provided detailed information for each individual sample, as annotation to anatomy, development, sex, strain as well as provide quality scores used in quality control metrics.

-2) **experiment information**: where is provided the over-all information about the experiment, as number of libraries that belongs to the experiment, as well as number of conditions, number of organs, number of stages and number of strains.
+2) **experiment information**: where is provided the over-all information about the experiment, as number of libraries that belong to the experiment, as well as number of conditions, number of organs, number of stages and number of strains.

 ### <a name="lib_file"></a>Library file